ShaunOchenduszko/COVID-19-Dashboard/README.md

 ### Step 1 - ETL
  - Data was first extracted from cdc.gov
- - csv files were then loaded into the Postgres database
+ - CSV files were then loaded into the Postgres database
+ - Session was created to the database using SQLAlchemy
+ - Data was then trasnformed and filtered utilizing SQLAlchemy ORM tools to construct our graphs

+### Step 2 - Visualizations
 ### Map

 ### Line Graph